When Floyd Mayweather Shouts ‘Faggot,’ This Is What LGBT People Hear

 Pacquiao himself, not to be outdone by Mayweather Sr., called gay people “worse than animals.”
 He is now a senator in the Philippines.

-Mayweather Jr.’s words today sound ugly now because in 2017, “faggot” said with the despicable venom Mayweather said it with we thought was as verboten on our TV screens as the N-word rightly is.
+Mayweather Jr.’s words today sound ugly because in 2017, “faggot”—said with the despicable venom Mayweather said it with—we thought was as verboten on our TV screens as the N-word rightly is.
 Apparently not.

 Mainstream boxing has a long and inglorious relationship with not just the F-word but homosexuality in general.